Become a Teacher with the ARC Program

 • A minimum

 GPA of “B” (3.0 on a 4.0 scale) in either an undergraduate degree program

 or at least 24 semester hours of graduate study, or a waiver available as part

-Writing and Mathematics or a waiver from the CT State Department of Education
+Writing and Mathematics or a waiver from the Connecticut State Department of Education

 based on SAT, ACT, PAA or GRE scores.

 • Passing scores

 Teaching of Foreign Languages (ACTFL) exams for World Languages applicants.
 Note